AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Akki translates to 'Little Monster', which is a name that Akki have taken with pride.
 Akki are small, highly territorial beings, with sharp features and a stony carapace of short spikes over their backs.
 This carapace contains within it a dusting of an ash powder, which an Akki would use to kick up into a cloud of distracting smoke whenever they are threatened.
 Akki typically have reddish or mud-brown skin, and rarely stand more than a couple of feet tall.
 They reach adulthood at age 8 and typically live up to 60 years.
 Akki live within mountainous areas and caves, similar to the Ōgaru, but many of them form tight-knit communities that they fiercely protect.

 Akki are known for their appreciation of mayhem, strategy, and fire.
 They have built many friendships with Godaiyō and Kami of fire, and are also believed to be the first people to discover the existence of explosive powder within their mines.
 This explosive powder is likely to be the very same that they excrete through their carapace.
 The secrets they know about these explosive weapons are kept to the Akki, which may be because none of them actually understand it properly.
 The most common explosive device in Sumiriku, the Shinobi Smoke Bomb, is directly inspired by the Akki's ability to create plumes of ash and smoke as a distraction to escape predators.
-Akki names are typically double-barreled, rhyming, and with simple syllables, such as Ishi-Ishi, </br>Zo-Zu, or Goro-Goro.
+Akki names are typically double-barreled, rhyming, and with simple syllables, such as Ishi-Ishi, Zo-Zu, or Goro-Goro.

 {{imageMaskCorner20,--offsetX:-47%,--offsetY:-59%,--rotation:0
   ![akki-layer-background](https://peteventers.com/images/ChampionsKamigawa/KikiJikiMirrorBreaker.jpg) {position:absolute,bottom:-10px,left:-100px,width:80%,mix-blend-mode:normal}